 An option entitles a holder thereof to purchase a prescribed number of treasury Subordinate Voting Shares at an exercise price set at the time of the grant.
 The Plan Administrator will establish the exercise price at the time each option is granted, which exercise price must in all cases be not less than the volume weighted average closing price of the Subordinate Voting Shares on the TSX for the five trading days immediately preceding the date of grant (the "Market Price") on the date of grant.
 Subject to any accelerated termination as set forth in the Omnibus Incentive Plan, each option expires on its respective expiry date.
 The Plan Administrator will have the authority to determine the vesting terms applicable to grants of options.
 Once an option becomes vested, it shall remain vested and shall be exercisable until expiration or termination of the option, unless otherwise specified by the Plan Administrator, or as otherwise set forth in any written employment agreement, award agreement or other written agreement between the Company or a subsidiary of the Company and the participant.
-The Plan Administrator will have the right to accelerate the date upon which any option becomes exercisable.
 The Plan Administrator may provide at the time of granting an option that the exercise of that option is subject to restrictions, in addition to those specified in the Omnibus Incentive Plan, such as vesting conditions relating to the attainment of specified performance goals.